gitlabhq/gitlabhq/doc/development/testing.md

 - Don't `create` an object when `build`, `build_stubbed`, `attributes_for`,
   `spy`, or `double` will do.
 Database persistence is slow!
-- Use `create(:empty_project)` instead of `create(:project)` when you don't need the underlying repository.
+- Use `create(:empty_project)` instead of `create(:project)` when you don't need the underlying Git repository.
 Filesystem operations are slow!
 - Don't mark a feature as requiring JavaScript (through `@javascript` in Spinach or `js: true` in RSpec) unless it's _actually_ required for the test to be valid.
 Headless browser testing is slow!